weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/img2vec-neural.md

 ## Weaviate instance configuration

 :::info Not applicable to WCS
-This module is not available on Weaviate Cloud Services.
+This module is not available on Weaviate Cloud.
 :::

 ### Docker Compose file